 Sharing is Caring

-Hopefully, if you target relevant keywords, the blogs you publish will show in search results quickly.
-However, sharing your content across different platforms will support building your brand and its visibility across all channels.
+Sharing your content across different platforms will support building your brand and its visibility across all channels.

 Building on Your Blog Content Strategy